CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/ops/overview.md

 This tile displays the current Cluster Health.
 The {{< image src="/images/GoTo.png" >}} icon opens a new browser tab and navigates to the [Service Fabric Explorer][], which allows [inspection and management][Check Cluster Health] of the cluster.

 {{% alert title="Note" %}}
-To view the Service Fabric Explorer, the Service Fabric certificate must be {{< ahref path="Cortex.Faqs.ImportClientCertificate.MainDoc" title="installed as a client certificate" >}} on the machine from which you are browsing.
+To view Service Fabric Explorer, the Service Fabric client certificate must be {{< ahref path="Cortex.Faqs.ImportClientCertificate.MainDoc" title="imported" >}} on the machine from which you are browsing.
 {{% /alert %}}

 #### Running Executions